 This bridge has been in more car commercials than I can count.
 It is a beautiful bridge, but I wonder why this one (photo above).
 It's very cool, but I'm just not sure why this one gets so much attention.
 Probably the fact that it's part of Highway 1, surrounded by water, rocks and beautiful views.

 As you make your way down to Big Sur, you'll find a variety of places to stop for food, trinkets, art, lodging or just a view of the water or woods, from a different angle.

 Big Sur is a spot where people have come for camping for many years.
 It's still popular and largely unspoiled.
 There are now a few more cabins and motels, but you won't find any chain motels or hotels here.

 The newest places to stay are expensive, but very luxurious and worth the money.
-It's not something you'd do every day, so why not live it up.
-Each one is unique and all of them are very conscious about fitting into the landscape tastefully, but with style and grace.
+It's not something you'd do every day, so why not live it up?
+Each one is unique and they are all very conscious about fitting into the landscape tastefully, but with style and grace.
 It's like camping in luxury.
 Some have amazing views that are perfect to enjoy over of a glass of wine before dinner while watching the sun sink slowly into the beautiful blue Pacific.

 Further South: San Luis Obispo and Paso Robles

 I've been making this trip for over 50 years and it never gets old.
-We often get in a rut and think we don't have time, but this trip is well worth the time.
+We often get in a rut and think we don't have time, but this trip is well worth it.
 I look forward to your questions and comments about your trip.